maxdraz/particle-jam/README.md

 ### Progress so far
 Check out the fruits of my code so far in this [video](https://www.youtube.com/watch?v=GV9sL5xkrDM) :)
-* More HD version can be found in 'Progress video' folder

 ## What I coded myself